guillermohernandez/frontend-intermediate-textbook/apps/Mastermind.md

 ## Spec 3 - Add guess and hint to the board
 Define a `var` called `hint` that collects the returned value of `generateHint(solution, guess)`. `.push` the `guess` and the `hint` (as a combined string) into the `board`.

-## Spec 4 - end the game after 10 incorrect guesses
+## Spec 4 - End the game after 10 incorrect guesses
 If the `board` `length` equals `10`, `return` `'You ran out of turns!
 The solution was '` and the `solution`.
 Otherwise, return `'Guess again.'`.